 Q. Dartmouth’s endowment is huge—and the College has received some enormous gifts recently.
 Why doesn’t Dartmouth use those funds for financial aid instead of asking us alumni to give?

-A. Dartmouth’s endowment is big, true—and we have been lucky enough to receive some landmark gifts.
+A. Dartmouth’s endowment is big, true—and we have been fortunate enough to receive some landmark gifts.
 But consider this: the endowment is 80% restricted, and only 5% of earnings on the endowment are released for use each year.
 Gifts received specifically for an academic initiative or capital project are also restricted only to that project.
 The DCF is a current use fund, meaning that all gifts received are used within the current fiscal year, and they are unrestricted—giving the College greater flexibility and nimbleness.